 Overview: A variety of summer jobs are available in varying fields of the Ontario Public Service.
-These are full-time temporary positions, lasting seven to 18 weeks in the summer, requiring residency in Ontario during the term of employment.
-Full-time and part-time students may apply, and recent graduates may apply for and start a position within six months of their graduation date.
-International students may apply as long as they meet program eligibility with a valid study or work permit and Social Insurance Number.
+These are full-time temporary positions, lasting 7 to 18 weeks in the summer, requiring residency in Ontario during the term of employment.
+Full-time and part-time students may apply, and recent graduates may apply for and start a position within 6 months of their graduation date.
+International students may apply as long as they meet program eligibility with a valid study permit and Social Insurance Number.

 When/How to Apply: Deadlines vary by posting date – check the website (jobs are posted in early February).
 Applications must be submitted online and you must submit one document with your application (recommended to attach a resume and cover letter).

 Overview: Gain hands-on experience working with industries in research, development, commercialization, and data analytics.
 If you are a current college or university student, or a recent graduate, you can get up to 3- 4-month internships in a business where you’ll be working on a project in your discipline or area of specialization.
 If you are a doctoral student, you can get up to two paid 12-month fellowships to work on industry-driven research and development projects.
 Undergraduate applicants must be in their final year of study.

 When/How to Apply: Applications must be made through the Ontario Centre of Innovation.
 Applications for graduate or undergraduate internships can be submitted at any time and will be reviewed throughout the year.
 To apply, visit the website.